 - Who initiated the search for a new product or service?

 Pro tip: Responses from these questions can help you understand your ideal customer and their pain points.
-This will shed light on who your next messaging should be targeted at and how to craft your message.
+It’ll help you understand who you should target with your message and how to craft it.

 - What do you expect to achieve by using our product or service